aaronland/go-geotagged-show/README.md

 ## Under the hood

-This is an early stage project.
-It doesn't do very much _by design_ but that doesn't everything has been done yet.
+This is an early-stage project.
+It doesn't do very much _by design_ but that doesn't mean everything has been done yet.
 Notably:

 * As written, the code expects all photos to be in a single un-nested directory.
 I will add support for nested folders in future releases.